osamamuhammad3623/self-study-readme-notes/linux_notes/notes.md

 - useradd, userdel: add/remove users
 - passwd: change password for a user or for the root.
 - su: switch user
+- w: displays information about the users currently on the machine, and their processes.
 - usermod: modify user info, add the user to a specific group, etc.
 - groupadd, groupdel: add/remove groups
 - chown: change file/dir ownership (owner user and/or group).